 Patient engagement and management are of utmost importance in clinical trials.
 Traditionally researchers use paper documents to track and manage clinical trial participants, schedule visits, create patient education data, motivate patients, etc. But now, things have changed and are managed using digital platforms.
 Decentralized clinical trials, sensors, wearables, and advanced data and insights have bought new wings to clinical research.
 One can access these from anywhere on the globe.

-Conducting a clinical trial right from designing a treatment, clinical trial, or other health solution centered around the patient to the trial end is known as patient-centric trials.
+Conducting a clinical trial right from designing a treatment or another health solution centered around the patient to the trial end is known as a patient-centric trial.
 It helps the sponsors and patients efficiently conduct a clinical trial and bring out value endpoints.
 Patient management is very crucial in patient-centric trials.
 Omnichannel communication, timely scheduling of site visits, patient education, and motivation are some aspects of patient management.

-- Patient-centric trials helps patients to be more aware of their condition, and treatment stage, and understand the purpose of the trial more closely using digital platforms.
+- Patient-centric trials help patients be more aware of their condition and treatment stage and understand the trial purpose more closely using digital platforms.

-- Trial participants are educated through digital platforms.
-It reduces the number of patient visits and provides immediate response to patient queries.
+- Digital platforms help educate trial participants.
+It reduces the number of site visits and provides immediate responses to patient queries.

-- In virtual trials the clinical trial data is entirely captured with this real-time data.
-Stakeholders can learn more about the participant’s lifestyle and implement the patient-centric approach.
+- Stakeholders can learn more about the participant’s lifestyle and implement the patient-centric approach.
 It drastically reduces manual errors usually seen in conventional trials.

 Virtual clinical trials or decentralized trials are well known for cost-effectiveness.
 Virtual clinical trials help in patient recruitment campaigns, safety monitoring, patient education, pre-screening, and data verifications.
 Using digital technologies in clinical trials helps widen the pool of patients, extend patient retention, and obtain quality data.